Behavior of Quillen (co)homology with respect to adjunctions: Effect of an adjunction

-The induced right adjoint on Beck modules $\eta_c^* R \colon Ab(\DD/Lc) \to Ab(\CC/c)$ preserves regular epis.
-It follows from the same argument, and the fact that regular epis in $Ab(-)$ are preserved and reflected by the forgetful functor $U$, by \ref{PreserveRegEpi} and \ref{ReflectRegEpi}.
+The induced right adjoint on Beck modules $\eta_c^* G \colon (\cat{D}/Fc)_{\ab} \to (\cat{C}/c)_{\ab}$ preserves regular epimorphisms.
+This follows from the same argument, and the fact that regular epimorphisms in $(-)_{\ab}$ are preserved and reflected by the forgetful functor $U$, by \ref{PreserveRegEpi} and \ref{ReflectRegEpi}.